Cow (2021 film): Production

 Andrea Arnold had wanted to make a documentary revolving around an animal for years, and considered making one about a chicken, but ultimately kept coming back to a cow because she found their lives "interesting to look at."
 The film follows a milking cow and her calf, with Arnold warning the farmers about the potential response their farm would receive once the film was released.
 Arnold wanted the audience to "see" the cow, with real feelings, as well as "show the aliveness of a nonhuman animal."
 Production took place over the course of several years, with post-production taking place while Arnold was editing the second season of Big Little Lies.
 Arnold has further stated that the film was intended as a presentation of life, and is not political or vegan media.
 She has stated, "I'm not going to talk about that because I don’t want it to become about that."
 Rather, Arnold said "our relationship with the millions of non-human lives we use is very much part of our existence.
 I made Cow to invite engagement with that."

 Release

 Cow had its world premiere at the Cannes Film Festival on 8 July 2021.
 Prior to, MUBI acquired distribution rights to the film in the UK, Ireland and Turkey.
 That same month, IFC Films acquired US distribution rights.
 It was also selected in 'Icon' section of 26th Busan International Film Festival and was screened on 11 October 2021.

 Reception

 In the UK, the film earned $28,790 from 34 theaters in its opening weekend.

 Cow has received critical acclaim.
 A review in New Scientist described it as 'moving and uncomfortable'.
+Current Affairs said the film 'is a heart-wrenching, hard watch' and shows the viewer that 'this is where your dairy comes from'.
 It holds a 96% approval rating on review aggregator website Rotten Tomatoes, based on 103 reviews, with a weighted average of 7.6/10.
 On Metacritic, the film holds a rating of 80 out of 100, based on 29 critics, indicating "universal acclaim".